handsontable/hyperformula/docs/guide/arrays.md

 Inline arrays are defined by curly braces.
 They might contain one or more rows of data separated by `arrayColumnSeparator` (default: `,`) and `arrayRowSeparator` (default: `;`).
 All the rows of an inline array must be of equal length.

 **Important: An inline array is never recomputed after initialization.
-If it contains a cell reference, the inline array will not be updated when the value of the cell changes.**
+If it contains a cell reference, an inline array will not be updated when the value of the cell changes.**

 ```js
 = {1, 2, 3} // single row